Foot Pain in the Bottom of the Foot – Best Shoes for Kids

 • Available in medium, wide, and extra wide widths

-• Also available with laces on the New Balance website, Amazon, and Zappos
+• Also available with laces on the New Balance website or Amazon

 • I suggest that you get this shoe a half size larger than your toddler’s current foot size